lucax88x/PrimitiveObsession/README.md

 You will get:

 * easy and straightforward Autofac register statements;
-* static compile time type checking on injected parameters (no more dependencies neither on parameters order nor on names);
+* static compile time type checking on injected parameters (no more dependencies neither on parameters order nor on parameters names);
 * easier refactoring
 * the ability to add validations to primitive configuration parameters.